Weak second Bianchi identity for static, spherically symmetric spacetimes with timelike singularities: Introduction and Main Results

-If $\bF$ represents a perfect fluid with barotropic equation of state, then for sufficiently regular solutions (e.g., prior to any shock formation)\eqref{eq:conservationlaws} also determines the fluid evolution.
-On the other hand, if $\bF$ represents a source-free electromagnetic field, then \eqref{eq:conservationlaws} does not determine its evolution; its evolution equations need to be postulated separately.
+If $\F$ represents a perfect fluid with barotropic equation of state, then for sufficiently regular evolutions (e.g., prior to any shock formation) the space component of \eqref{eq:conservationlaws} is part of the equations of the fluid evolution, to be complemented merely by the continuity equation for the fluid; the time component of \eqref{eq:conservationlaws} is then redundant.
+On the other hand, if $\F$ represents a source-free electromagnetic field, then \eqref{eq:conservationlaws} does not furnish field evolution equations; they need to be stated separately, compatible with \eqref{eq:conservationlaws}.

-In a series of papers, \cites{EIH38,EI40}, Einstein and Infeld, originally joined by Hoffmann, claimed that the field equations of general relativity theory, \eqref{EM1}, actually determine the equations of motion of matter modeled atomistically as made of point particles, which they represented as point singularities in spacelike slices of a spacetime.
-Note that unlike the usual textbook story of uncharged ``test particle'' motion along a timelike geodesic of a spacetime, which is defined independently of the particle's existence in it, the world line of the particle is a timelike one-dimensional singularity in the Einstein-Infeld-Hoffmann (EIH) setup.
-Hence the particle worldline is interpreted as an interior boundary of the spacetime, which needs to be determined along with the spacetime.
+In a series of influential papers, \cites{EIH38,EI40,EI49}, Einstein and Infeld (EI), originally joined by Hoffmann (EIH), claimed that the field equations of general relativity theory, \eqref{EM1}, coupled with the Maxwell--Lorentz evolution equations for the electromagnetic fields, determine the equations of motion of matter modeled atomistically as composed of charged point particles, which they identified with point singularities in spacelike slices of a spacetime.
+They actually discussed mostly the special case of uncharged particles; a follow-up paper by Infeld's student Wallace \cite{Wal41} supplied more details about their claim concerning charged point singularities.

-The idea of identifying the worldlines of matter particles with one-dimensional timelike singularities of spacetime seems to go back to Weyl \cite{Wey21}.
-Already in Weyl's writing, it is clear that such singularities need to be excised, i.e., they themselves are not part of the spacetime.\footnote{Some care is thus required when one talks about causal properties of singularities such as them being timelike, spacelike, or null, since these notions can only be meaningful in a limiting sense. }

-The claim of EIH was subsequently generalized to charged timelike one-dimensional singularities of spacetime by Infeld's student Wallace \cite{Wal41}.
+The idea that the world lines of point particles should be replaced by one-dimensional timelike singularities of spacetime seems to go back to Weyl \cite{Wey21}.
+Already in Weyl's writing, it is clear that such singularities are not subsets of the spacetime\footnote{Some care is thus required when one talks about causal properties of singularities such as them being timelike, spacelike, or null, since these notions can only be meaningful in a limiting sense.}.
+Thus, in this setup the ``world line of a particle'' is not a path \emph{in} spacetime but a timelike one-dimensional singularity \emph{of} spacetime --- or put differently: an interior boundary of the spacetime --- which needs to be determined along with the spacetime. {\em If} this setup can be consistently implemented into general relativity, it produces spacetimes with one-dimensional timelike curvature singularities that have the appearance of world lines of charged point particles, which are the sources and sinks of the electromagnetic fields living in this spacetime.
+This is different from the usual textbook story of ``test particle'' motion which, when uncharged, is given by a timelike geodesic in a spacetime that is defined independently of the particle's existence.